IgorBarbashov/nodejs2021Q4-service/README.md

 # RS School - NodeJS Course - 2021 Q4

-## Task 8.
-REST service - PostgreSQL & Typeorm
+## Task 9.
+REST service - Authentication and JWT

 - [About](#about)
 - [How to install and use](#how-to-install-and-use)